Khobragade Multispeciality Hospital

 • Managing stress through yoga and meditation

-Consequently, these changes may slow fibroid growth and improve overall health.
+Consequently, these healthy habits may help slow fibroid growth and improve overall reproductive health.

 In this procedure:

-• As a result, fibroids shrink over time
+• As a result, fibroids gradually shrink over time

-When non-surgical treatments are not effective, doctors recommend minimally invasive procedures.
+Fibroids treatment planning – When non-surgical treatments are not effective, doctors may recommend minimally invasive procedures.
+These advanced options help treat fibroids effectively while ensuring faster recovery and minimal discomfort.

 1. Laparoscopic Myomectomy

-First, laparoscopic myomectomy removes fibroids while preserving the uterus.
+First, laparoscopic myomectomy involves removing fibroids while preserving the uterus.

 Benefits include: